windust/seajug-intro/sections/seajug.md

 ## Let's create a community

  * Do you have a company that could host?
 Or be a sponsor?
+(We need new spaces)
  * Do you want to volunteer?
  * Would like to speak at SEAJug?
  * Reach out!
-Talk to me after the Meetup, OR drop me a line freddy@spinningnoodle.com
+Talk to me after the Meetup, OR drop us a line freddy@spinningnoodle.com

 --section--